CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Enable and configure LoadBalancer mode

-This is the easiest way of open your CARTO self-hosted to the world.
+This is the easiest way of open your CARTO Self Hosted to the world.
 You need to change the `router` Service type to `LoadBalancer`.
 You can find an [example](service_loadBalancer/config.yaml).
 But we have prepared also a few specifics for different Kubernetes versions:

 - [AWS EKS](service_loadBalancer/aws_eks/config.yaml)